-If you believe you qualify as a claimant in a wrongful death case, Bisnar Chase has 30 years of experience successfully settling personal injury cases, many of them wrongful death cases.
+If you believe you qualify as a claimant in a wrongful death case, call Bisnar Chase now.
+The attorneys at Bisnar Chase collectively have 30 years of experience successfully settling personal injury cases, many of them wrongful death cases.

-We will take care of all the research and paperwork and answer all of your questions and we will not give up until we win your case.
+Our San Diego personal injury lawyers will take care of all the research, paperwork and answer all of your questions.
+We will not give up until we win your case.

-If you need the assistance of a qualified San Diego wrongful death lawyer, contact our offices for a free IMMEDIATE case evaluation today.
+If you need the assistance of a qualified San Diego wrongful death lawyer, contact our offices at 949-203-3814 for a free IMMEDIATE case evaluation today.